sdiehl/wiwinwlh/tutorial.md

-With the ``-XOverloadedStrings`` extension string literals can be overloaded without the need for explicit packing and can be written as string literals in the Haskell source and overloaded via a typeclass ``IsString``.
+With the ``-XOverloadedStrings`` extension string literals can be overloaded without the need for explicit packing and can be written as string literals in the Haskell source and overloaded via the typeclass ``IsString``.
 Sometimes this is desirable.

 ```haskell